Citi Foundation

 • Community Progress Makers: 50 awards per cohort, typically from hundreds of applicants in six U.S. cities

-• The Foundation describes selecting organizations with "demonstrated success," indicating a competitive process favoring established nonprofits
+• The Foundation describes selecting organisations with "demonstrated success," indicating a competitive process favouring established nonprofits

 Reapplication Policy